 in an iframe.
 Clickjacking without a proof of concept is not an issue.
 What can

 you do with it?

 I blame bugbounty influencers for this.
 There are entire guides on how to hype up your bug to get better payouts.
 I am all for people making money.
-Hell, I encourage you to milk the companies as much as you while the fad continues.
-But, please do not try to trick me as a security engineer.
+Hell, I encourage you to milk the companies as much as you can while the fad continues.
+But, please do not try to trick me or other security engineers.

 What Did We Learn Here Today?

 - Adding extra style points does not work.

 - CVE is a shitty way of measuring your success.